- 18+ Can Legally Bet On Sports In MN Using Offshore Sportsbook Sites

 Whether betting on college football or NCAAB gambling, wagers can be placed on the Minnesota Golden Gophers' odds using any of the online sportsbook sites we list above.

 Before you get all gung-ho about laying your money down on certain sports inside of Minnesota, let's take a few minutes to discuss the federal regulations that are technically still on the books.
 As long as you're gambling within the United States, then it doesn't matter in which state you're gambling; you will have to follow federal regulations to ensure that you're not breaking any gambling laws.
 There are three main pieces of legislation to worry about.

 The Federal Wire Act

 This is the one that we always mention last, and that's because it really only targets online gambling operators and payment processors, and does not address players at all.
-This is the one that George W. Bush singed into law in 2006, when the vast majority of all online gaming sites, from poker rooms and sportsbooks to casinos and bingo rooms, were shut down almost instantly, costing people billions of dollars and even resulting in some stiff jail sentences on the operations side.
+This is the one that George W. Bush signed into law in 2006, when the vast majority of all online gaming sites, from poker rooms and sportsbooks to casinos and bingo rooms, were shut down almost instantly, costing people billions of dollars and even resulting in some stiff jail sentences on the operations side.
 The Unlawful Internet Gambling Enforcement Act provides regulatory oversight regarding how online gambling transactions are processed.
 It does not impact player activity but rather is directed at the online gambling operators and payment processors.
-The few states that have initiated an online gambling platform within their states are struggling to comply with this law in regards to account funding.
-The UIGEA does not affect access to US friendly offshore sports betting that is regulated and licensed.
+The few states that have initiated an online gambling platform within their states are struggling to comply with this law in regard to account funding.
+The UIGEA does not affect access to US-friendly offshore sports betting that is regulated and licensed.